1. Preface and Selected Terms

-We maintain publicly accessible profiles on social networks.
-The social networks we use in detail can be found below.
-Social networks such as Facebook, Twitter etc. can usually analyze your user behavior comprehensively when you visit their website or a website with integrated social media content (e.g. like buttons or advertising banners).
-Visiting our social media sites triggers numerous processing processes relevant to data protection.
-In detail:
+We maintain publicly accessible profiles in social networks.
+You can find the social networks we use in detail below.
+Social networks such as Facebook, Twitter, etc. can usually analyse your user behaviour comprehensively when you visit their website or a website with integrated social media content (e.g. like buttons or advertising banners).
+A visit to our social media sites triggers numerous data protection-relevant processing operations.

-If you are logged into your social media account and visit our social media presence, the operator of the social media portal can assign this visit to your user account.
+If you are logged in to your social media account and visit our social media presence, the operator of the social media portal can assign this visit to your user account.
 However, your personal data may also be collected if you are not logged in or do not have an account with the respective social media portal.
-In this case, this data collection takes place, for example, via cookies that are stored on your terminal device or by recording your IP address.
+In this case, this data is collected, for example, via cookies that are stored on your end device or by recording your IP address.

 With the help of the data collected in this way, the operators of the social media portals can create user profiles in which your preferences and interests are stored.
-In this way, interest-related advertising can be displayed inside and outside the respective social media presence.
-If you have an account with the respective social network, interest-related advertising can be displayed on all devices on which you are logged in or were logged in.
+In this way, interest-related advertising can be displayed to you both inside and outside the respective social media presence.
+If you have an account with the respective social network, interest-based advertising can be displayed on all devices on which you are or were logged in.

-Our social media presence is designed to ensure the widest possible presence on the Internet and to provide users with effective information and communication with users.
+Our social media sites are designed to ensure the widest possible presence on the Internet and to enable effective user information and communication.
 This is a legitimate interest within the meaning of Art.
 6 para.
 1 lit. f DSGVO.
-The analysis processes initiated by the social networks may be based on different legal bases, which must be stated by the operators of the social networks (e.g. consent within the meaning of Art.
-6 para.
-1 lit. a DSGVO).
+The analysis processes initiated by social networks may be based on different legal bases, which must be specified by the operators of the social networks (e.g. consent within the meaning of Art.
+6 Paragraph 1 lit. a DSGVO).

-If you visit one of our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing processes triggered during this visit.
-You can assert your rights (information, correction, deletion, restriction of processing, data transferability and complaint) both against us and against the operator of the respective social media portal (e.g. against Facebook).
+If you visit one of our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
+You can assert your rights (information, correction, deletion, restriction of processing, data transferability and complaint) against us as well as against the operator of the respective social media portal (e.g. against Facebook).

-Please note that despite our joint responsibility with the social media portal operators, we do not have full influence on the data processing procedures of the social media portals.
-Our options are largely based on the corporate policy of the respective provider.
+Please note that despite the joint responsibility with the social media portal operators, we do not have full influence on the data processing procedures of the social media portals.
+Our possibilities are largely determined by the corporate policy of the respective provider.